kaustavha/kafka-node--light/README.md

 This is a clone of kafka-node with the dangerously compilation error prone snappy compression library ripped out.
 Ref: https://github.com/SOHU-Co/kafka-node/issues/273

+This library is good for playing around with a kafka-node client, writing code to learn but probably shouldnt be used in production.
+Using snappy compression and kafka-node@0.2.25 (latest didnt work for us) results in 8k TPS in our staging environment whereas using this library barely breaks 3k.
+One should note our kafka producer is in Java and has snappy compression enabled.

 [![NPM](https://nodei.co/npm/kafka-node.png)](https://nodei.co/npm/kafka-node/)
 [![NPM](https://nodei.co/npm-dl/kafka-node.png?height=3)](https://nodei.co/npm/kafka-node/)